Franco-Ottoman alliance: Habsburg-Valois Truce of Nice (1538)

 With Charles V unsuccessful in battle and squeezed between the French invasion and the Ottomans, he and Francis I ultimately made peace with the Truce of Nice on 18 June 1538.
 In the truce, Charles and Francis made an agreement to ally against the Ottomans to expel them from Hungary.
 Charles V turned his attention to fighting the Ottomans, but could not launch large forces in Hungary due to a raging conflict with the German princes of the Schmalkaldic League.
-On 28 September 1538 Barbarosa won the major Battle of Preveza against the Imperial fleet.
+On 28 September 1538 Barbarossa won the major Battle of Preveza against the Imperial fleet.
 At the end of the conflict, Suleiman set as a condition for peace with Charles V that the latter returns to Francis I the lands that were his by right.

 The Franco-Ottoman alliance was crippled for a while however, due to Francis' official change of alliance at Nice in 1538.
 Open conflict between Charles and Francis would resume in 1542, as well as Franco-Ottoman collaboration, with the 4 July 1541 assassination by Imperial troops of the French Ambassador to the Ottoman Empire Antonio Rincon, as he was travelling through Italy near Pavia.